 Katie Mazzolo, Producer, Sunrise and Channel 7 camera man visit SIRCA

-Sirca is pleased to announce that James Cook University and Swinburne University have recently joined us to bring our membership base to 36!
+Sirca is pleased to announce that Victoria University of Wellington has recently joined us to bring our Membership base to 37!

 On behalf of the Sirca community we wish you a very warm welcome!